zl991/3D-Steganalysis-WFS228/README.md

 3D wavelet feature for 3D steganalysis of meshes.

 This is the implementation of the steganalytic feature proposed in the following paper:

-Li Z, Bors A G. Steganalysis of Meshes Based on 3D Wavelet Multiresolution Analysis.
+Zhenyu Li, Adrian G. Bors.
+Steganalysis of Meshes Based on 3D Wavelet Multiresolution Analysis.
 Information Sciences, 2020,522:164-179. url:https://www.sciencedirect.com/science/article/pii/S0020025520301444

 If you find the study interesting, please use the following format of citation: